-Refer long term care cases with reported transfers totaling over $5,000 during the lookback period to Long Term Care - Asset Discovery Investigation (LTC-ADI) using the HFS 3654A Long Term Care - Asset Discovery Investigation (LTC-ADI) Referral Form.
-FCRCs will review reported transfers totaling $5,000 or less.
+Refer Long Term Care cases with reported transfers totaling over the allowable transfer limit (see PM 07-02-20 for the resource transfer limit) during the lookback period to Long Term Care - Asset Discovery Investigation (LTC-ADI) using the HFS 3654A (LTC-ADI) Referral Form.
+FCRCs will review reported transfers less than the allowable transfer limit (see PM 07-02-20 for the resource transfer limit).
 If the FCRC discovers an unusually large transfer as a result of verifications received after an IL444-0267 has been sent for an application that was not initially referred to LTC-ADI, contact LTC-ADI to discuss possible referral at that time.
 Review by LTC-ADI in such circumstances will be on a case by case basis.

 Send referrals to LTC-ADI by:

 - E-mail (preferred) HFS.OIG.LTC-ADI@illinois.gov [Please include the type of referral in the subject line (ex: LTC referral -Trust).]